 SB 901 (Dodd, 2018) requires California to double forest fuel removal to reduce the risks of catastrophic wildfires.
 More recently, California entered an agreement with the United States Forest Service (USFS) to reduce forest fuels on 1 million acres per year.
-While some of that will be accomplished with prescribed fire, much of it will require mechanical thinning that will generate as much as 10 million bone dry tons of forest waste per year.
-These recommendations are intended to put this material to its highest value use rather than it ending up pile burned or converted.
+While some of that will be accomplished with prescribed fire, much of it will require mechanical thinning that will generate millions of tons of forest waste per year.
+These recommendations are intended to put this material to its highest value use rather than pile burning or leaving it to decompose.